Tapa (Filipino cuisine): Tapsilog

 Tapsilog is the term used when tapa, garlic-fried rice (sinangag), and fried egg (itlog) are combined into one meal, which is served primarily during breakfast.
 In Tagalog, a restaurant that primarily serves tapa is called a tapahan, tapsihan or tapsilugan.

 According to some sources, tapsilog and tapsihan are colloquial slang words; however, these terms are already being used by those restaurants and many Filipinos from all social strata.
 Tapsilog and tapsihan, therefore, may now be considered standard words in the Filipino language rather than slang.

 Restaurants

-Small restaurants called tapsihan (or tapsilogan) in many barangays in the Philippines serve tapsilog along with some of its spawns (see silog).
+Small restaurants called tapsihan (or tapsilogan) in many barangays in the Philippines serve tapsilog along with some of its variants (see silog).
 However, large business establishment chains in the Philippines, particularly some fast food chains and even most hotels, have already ventured into the selling of tapa and the tapsilog due to the popularity of this type of cuisine, including the tapsilog and its variants on their breakfast menus.